Why You Should Not Use Magento

 - Book: Mastering Magento (steep at £30, but was helpful as it was similar to the user guide, but easier to understand)

 - Update for 2014: And UnderstandingE.com, this site has over 100 video guides in Plain English, written & published by myself.

 I don’t want to knock Magento, I really, really like Magento, but at times its has been extremely frustrating working with it.

-The forums are not the most active places and some bugs I have found (well, some, ok most caused) have been a nightmare to resolve to no one really knows what on earth is going on.
+The forums are not the most active places (they suffer from a lot of spam too) and some bugs I have found (well, some, ok most caused) have been a nightmare to resolve to no one really knows what on earth is going on.
 If I had not been technically competent with a good understanding of PHP/MySQL and what should be happening, then I would have given up on it ages ago.
-Also on this topic, we recently bought an extension called “SEO Layered Navigation” which turned out

 If you’re looking for a simple shopping cart that looks pretty, works well and supports multiple sites (yes other products can do this besides Magento), you may want to look at a personal favourite of mine, OpenCart, but be fully aware that’s not without it’s limitations, especially around multi-variations and stock keeping and no one platform is “perfect”, they never are.

-Magento is a beast and from personally experience 18 months ago, I naively thought it would be quick to learn, how wrong was I… But chuck the resources it needs at it, along with time and you can do wonderful things with Magento.
+Magento is a beast and from personally experience two years ago, I naively thought it would be quick to learn, how wrong was I… But chuck the resources it needs at it, along with time and you can do wonderful things with Magento.

 Want more eCommerce tips from Matt learned over a decade of working as, for & with the largest marketplace businesses that are in Plain English delivered to your inbox?

 If Yes!
 Enter your details below: